-Tube-in-tube co-axial helical coils are widely used as heat exchangers in refrigeration air dryer systems as pre-cooler and evaporator to remove moisture content from compressed air.
-In order to maximize the heat transfer rate, copper is selected as the tube material.
-Copper tubes of length 5 to 7 meters are manufactured and rolled into tube-in-tube helical coils of required pitch circle diameter using three roller tube bending machine.
-During transportation of straight tubes, minor dimples form in the copper tubes.
+Tube-in-tube co-axial helical coils are widely used as heat exchangers in refrigeration air dryer systems as pre-coolers and evaporators to remove moisture content from compressed air.
+To maximize the heat transfer rate, copper is selected as the tube material.
+Copper tubes of lengths of 5 to 7 metres are manufactured and rolled into tube-in-tube helical coils of required pitch circle diameter using a three-roller tube bending machine.
+During the transportation of straight tubes, minor dimples form in the copper tubes.
 While rolling the lengthy tubes into compact helical coils, wrinkles form at the intrados of the tubes.
-Thinning and thickening take place at extrados and intrados of the helical tube, respectively and result in flattening of helical coil.
-The resulting geometrical irregularities, namely, ovality and wrinkles, obstruct the flow of fluid and create turbulence during fluid flow which results in pressure drop during operation.
+Thinning and thickening take place at extrados and intrados of the helical tube, respectively, and result in flattening of helical coil.
+The resulting geometrical irregularities, namely, ovality and wrinkles, obstruct the flow of fluid and create turbulence during fluid flow, which results in pressure drop during operation.
 The pressure drop affects the effectiveness of heat transfer and results in insufficient dry air generation [14].
-Based on an exhaustive literature review, it was found that there is limited work done on the influence of geometrical irregularities on the flow behavior in helical coils.
-Hence, the present work aims to investigate the implications of wrinkles and ovality on the flow field in helical coils taking into consideration the flow velocity variations.
+Based on an exhaustive literature review, it was found that limited work has been done on the influence of geometrical irregularities on the flow behaviour in helical coils.
+Hence, the present work aims to investigate the implications of wrinkles and ovality on the flow fields in helical coils, taking into consideration the flow velocity variations.